-As the UX designer responsible for innovation and end-user experience, my role was to drive cutting-edge solutions to deliver a delightful experience for the business users.
-Within my design team, I cooperated with Design Researchers to uncover the real needs of users, after that, I worked with 3 other UX Designers to establish a cross-platform experience consistency.
-Eventually, I worked with Visual Designers to make sure the experience also looks ∓ feels great.
+As the UX designer responsible for innovation and end-user experience, my role was to drive cutting-edge solutions to deliver a delightful experience for business users.
+Within my design team, I cooperated with Design Researchers to uncover the real needs of users, after that, I worked with three other UX Designers to establish a cross-platform experience consistency.
+Eventually, I worked with Visual Designers to make sure the experience also looks ∓ feels excellent.

-This project started from scratch, without any legacy software, and that is quite unique within IBM.
-The scope was rather ambitious and before we organized a design thinking workshop we dived into research to better understand the problem space.
+This project started from scratch, without any legacy software, and that is unique within IBM.
+The scope was rather ambitious, and before we organized a design thinking workshop, we dived into research to better understand the problem space.

-First, the whole design team helped our design researcher with an intense research on who the users are.
+First, the entire design team helped our design researcher with intense research on who the users are.
 After understanding the users, we created personas.
 We then reviewed our competitors and created a good mental image on which direction to go.

 Persona 1 - Amy

 We found out that most of the business people had very little time to deal with technology and they would hate setting something up.
 They would expect the business software to work seamlessly - like any other consumer app they use on their phone, otherwise, they wouldn't use it.
 We named this kind of a user - Amy.
 She became a retail manager who was responsible for multiple retail stores.